 The MAQ is then reviewed by SBA’s “Investment Committee,” after which the Principals, if appearing qualified, are invited to meet with the members of the Investment Committee.
 After the meeting with the applicant’s Principals, SBA’s Investment Committee may turn the application down or issue a “green light letter” indicating that the applicant has passed the first part of the application process and now is authorized to file a formal application.
 At the present time, a “green light letter” usually is issued three to four months following submission of the MAQ and immediately after the interview.

 An applicant that receives a green light letter must file its formal license application not more than 18 months after the date of that letter.
-For applications submitted before September 30, 2019, applicants must pay SBA an additional non-refundable license application fee of $20,000 at the time they submit their formal application for an SBIC license.
-The application fee for applications submitted between October 1, 2019 and September 30, 2020 is $30,000.25
+The application fee for applications submitted between October 1, 2019 and September 30, 2020 is $30,000.24

 After receipt of the “green light letter” and obtaining commitments for at least the minimum required Regulatory Capital from investors satisfying the “diversity” requirement, the applicant files a formal application which contains additional information about the applicant and the management team, as well as the applicant’s and its general partner’s or manager’s organizational applicant documents.
 Although the Regulations require a Debenture SBIC to have at least $5 million of Regulatory Capital, SBA generally requires an SBIC to have firm commitments when its formal license application is filed for an amount of capital that is sufficient to enable the SBIC to have a first closing and conduct its operations, even if it does not subsequently raise additional funds.
 Depending on the projected size of the SBIC, SBA could require $20–25 million of private commitments, or more, at the time the application is filed.
 During the formal licensing process, SBA seeks to determine that there is a qualified management team and that the SBIC has a good chance of operating profitably.
 SBA reviews the applicant’s business plan, projections and organizational documents, and conducts reference and other background checks (including litigation searches and an FBI fingerprint check) on the management team.
 The process presently is taking approximately 6-12 months.
 SBA requires applicants to advise their investors that the investors are not entitled to rely on SBA’s review of the applicant in deciding whether to invest.